mattantonelli/lodestone-sinatra/README.md

 ## Usage

-See the [wiki](https://github.com/mattantonelli/lodestone-api/wiki) for endpoint information.
+See the [Postman documentation](https://documenter.getpostman.com/view/1779678/TzXzDHVk) for API information.

 ## Screenshots